barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 <a name="fig_image_descriptor"></a>

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/map.png){: width="150"}\
-<span style="font-size: x-small">Figure 13: A map showing the indices of the variables of the index descriptor.</span>
+<span style="font-size: x-small">Figure 13: A map showing the indices of the attributes making up the index descriptor.</span>

-As mentioned at the bottom of [section 3.2](subsec_state), a rule-based classifier was generated using Genetic Programming (GP).
+As mentioned at the bottom of [section 3.2](#subsec_state), a rule-based classifier was generated using Genetic Programming (GP).
 The classifier was trained to take an image descriptor as an input and produce a class ("triangle" [true] or "not triangle" [false]) as an output.

 The above image, [figure 13](#fig_image_descriptor), indicates the numbering(indexes) variables in the image descriptor.
 As a convention, the index $i$ will be represented as ⓘ in our rule notion.